Towards AI-assisted Neutrino Flavor Theory Design: Methods

-The symbolic calculation of the lepton mass matrices was automated with a new Python package, \texttt{Model2Mass}.
-This package uses \texttt{PyDiscrete} and \texttt{SymPy} to construct the superpotential in \cref{eq:ModelsForML} for any finite non-Abelian group, for a given particle content and its respective irreducible representation assignments; see \Cref{tab:ModelExampleLiterature}.
+The symbolic calculation of the lepton mass matrices was automated with a the Python subpackage, \texttt{Model2Mass}.
+This subpackage uses \texttt{PyDiscrete} and \texttt{SymPy} to construct the superpotential in \cref{eq:ModelsForML} for any finite non-Abelian group, for a given particle content and its respective irreducible representation assignments; see \Cref{tab:ModelExampleLiterature}.
 It also extracts the charged-lepton mass matrix, the neutrino Dirac mass matrix and the Majorana mass matrix.
+The \texttt{PyDiscrete} and \texttt{Model2Mass} subpackages are publicly released together in the \texttt{FlavorBuilder} package, installable via the Python Package Index (PyPI), and is available at this \href{https://pypi.org/project/FlavorBuilder/}{link}.

 Fitting the free parameters to observables requires minimizing the $\chi^2$ over a large parameter space that features many local minima.
 Searches for a global minimum often employ heuristics which are computationally expensive and unpredictable.
 To balance the need to limit computational cost and avoid local minima, \texttt{FlavorPy} is set to perform 100 brief searches from unique initial conditions, with the best resulting $\chi^2$ selected.